Skip to main content

 Results Visualizations

-In the Results section of the Reports tab, there are several visualizations that can display the data from a constant sum question.
+In the Results Dashboards section of the Reports tab, there are several widgets that can display the data from a constant sum question.

 Example: This gauge chart displays the average hours a day spent on each activity.
 The metric is mean and the maximum is set to 24, since there are 24 hours in a day.